stephenwaskew/returns_system/README.md

 # Part One
+## NPM Packages Added
-- I added nodemon for auto reload of backend and cors to allow for cross origin api calls between the front and backend
+- nodemon for auto reload of backend and cors to allow for cross origin api calls between the front and backend
+- little-state-machine for state control.
+- material-ui-icons for use of different icons
+- material ui and styled components for styling
+- react-hooks-forms for form
+- axios for api calls with backend
+- react-router-dom for routing
+- moved getCurrentDate function to returns table
+- add react-table for displaying returns as table
-- To deal with different company policies i adjusted the db.json like so in the products array:
+- To deal with different company policies I adjusted the db.json like so in the products array:
    {
       "id": 0,
       "returnable": true,